 Traditional IRAs don’t have income limits — you can earn as much as you’d like and still have one — but Roth IRAs have this barrier.

-If you’re single or filing separately, you’ll need to earn $122,000 or less a year to qualify to make the maximum contributions to a Roth IRA.
-If you’re filing jointly, you’ll need to make $193,000 or less a year.
+For the 2021 tax year, if you’re single or filing separately, you’ll need to earn $140,000 or less a year to qualify to make the maximum contributions to a Roth IRA.
+If you’re filing jointly, you’ll need to make $208,000 or less a year.

 Income limitations might hold you back from opening a Roth IRA.
 If you earn too much, you might want to think about opening another investment account or trying a backdoor Roth.